Darklabel91/API_Names/README.md

 The API_Names project is designed to find a name and its possible variations from a given name, and correct any misspellings.
 It uses the Metaphone (br) algorithm to search the database and the Levenshtein distance method for correction.

+## Features
+- JWT Authenticantion
+- Limited access by Token
+- Signin
+- Login
+- log local and imported to  the database from time to time
+- middlewares

 ## How to Run

 Before running the API, make sure you have MySQL installed on your machine.
 Then, create a .env file and set the following environment variables: